 - promote the understanding of technology in society as the application of knowledge, design, and production in the development and use of objects, systems, and processes to satisfy societal needs.

-Following the Biennial General Meeting (BGM) of the South African Society for Engineering Education (SASEE) on Thursday, 11th July 2019, during the joint SASEE/REES conference in Cape Town, we welcome the election of the new board members.
+Following the Biennial General Meeting (BGM) of the South African Society for Engineering Education (SASEE) on Wednesday, 12th July 2023, during the joint SASEE conference in Gauteng, we welcome the election of the new board members.